 Marcus’s legs are sprawled out and his head is lolled to the side.
 His black hair is spilling over his face.
 The bruising on his neck is already beginning to fade at the edges.

 “We need the information he has,” the other interrogator interjects while stepping closer to the others.
 “Think of the children.”
-Ika and the woman roll their eyes at the man’s melodramatic tone.
+Ika rolls his eyes at the man’s melodramatic tone.
 “Seriously, Pheno hasn’t figured out why they’ve gotten sick.
 What if he knows what’s really going on?”

 “It might not be what you think.
 You didn’t let him finish.”